Gnaeus Octavius (consul 87 BC): Conflict with Cinna

 Things came to a head when the Plebeian tribunes who supported Octavius vetoed the law in the Tribal Assembly.
 Cinna and his supporters began using violence to intimidate the tribunes to withdraw their veto, leading to a full-scale riot in the Roman Forum.
 Octavius quickly gathered an armed group of supporters and attacked Cinna, who was forced to flee the city.
-During the fight, Octavius’ men openly murdered a large number of newly enfranchised citizens, with Octavius using his authority as consul to justify the murders.
+During the fight, Octavius's men openly murdered a large number of newly enfranchised citizens, with Octavius using his authority as consul to justify the murders.

 Octavius then illegally stripped Cinna of his consulship and his citizenship, and had elected in his stead Lucius Cornelius Merula.
 Hearing that Cinna had gained the support of the army of Appius Claudius at Nola, Octavius and the Senate began preparing Rome to withstand a siege, whilst sending out appeals to the various promagistrates to come to the assistance of the Senate.
 Pompeius Strabo was initially unwilling to cooperate with Octavius, but eventually moved his troops to the vicinity of Rome, just outside the Colline Gate.

 When Cinna and Marius began their siege of Rome.
 Strabo, who was playing a double game with both Octavius and Cinna, attempted to convince Octavius to enter into negotiations with Cinna.
 An attack by the Marian forces took the Janiculum, but they were repulsed by Octavius and Strabo, with Octavius suffering serious losses.
-These losses and the sudden death of Strabo soon after saw Octavius' army become increasingly demoralized.
+These losses and the sudden death of Strabo soon after saw Octavius's army become increasingly demoralized.
 He lost 6,000 troops in the battle, while Strabo had lost some 11,000, both through the fighting and a plague that was running through his army.
 Due to the fear of famine in Rome, Octavius joined his men to Strabo's units, positioned outside the gates, after which he fled from Rome.